 Atypical femoral fractures most commonly occur with minimal or no trauma to the affected area.
 They may be bilateral and many patients report prodromal pain in the affected area, usually presenting as dull, aching thigh pain, weeks to months before a complete fracture occurs.
 A number of reports note that patients were also receiving treatment with glucocorticoids (e.g. prednisone) at the time of fracture.
 During XGEVA® treatment, patients should be advised to report new or unusual thigh, hip, or groin pain.
 Any patient who presents with thigh or groin pain should be suspected of having an atypical fracture and should be evaluated to rule out an incomplete femur fracture.
 Patients presenting with an atypical femur fracture should also be assessed for symptoms and signs of fracture in the contralateral limb.
 Interruption of XGEVA® therapy should be considered, pending a risk/benefit assessment, on an individual basis.

-Clinically significant hypercalcemia has been reported in XGEVA® treated patients with growing skeletons, weeks to months following treatment discontinuation.
-Monitor patients for signs and symptoms of hypercalcemia and treat appropriately.
+Clinically significant hypercalcemia requiring hospitalization and complicated by acute renal injury has been reported in XGEVA®-treated patients with GCTB and in patients with growing skeletons within one year of treatment discontinuation.
+Monitor patients for signs and symptoms of hypercalcemia after treatment discontinuation and treat appropriately.

 Multiple vertebral fractures (MVF) have been reported following discontinuation of treatment with denosumab.
 Patients at higher risk for MVF include those with risk factors for or a history of osteoporosis or prior fractures.
 When XGEVA® treatment is discontinued, evaluate the individual patient’s risk for vertebral fractures.